ruiqimao/qmkbuilder/README.md

 # Keyboard Firmware Builder

+## Where did kbfirmware.com go?

+Due to a lack of users, as of 13 March 2021, kbfirmware.com has been shut down.
+Thank you for all the support while the project was active!

+Rest in Peace, kbfirmware.com: 9 January 2017 - 13 March 2021

 ## Setup

 To set up the project for development, run `npm install` in the root of the project to install dependencies.